 nelson mandela was a great man. one of my dreams is to meet him but it may not get to come true.

 india robinson mone't about 1 year ago from columbus georgia

 I love this guy!
 It makes me want to burst out in tears.
 He inspires me so much and I want to grow up to be just like him.
 His quotes inspire me everyday I go on this site and go to his billboard and read his quote.
 It cheers me up when I'm sad or having a bad day.

-BILL 9 months ago from U.S.
+BILL about 1 year ago from U.S.

 THE BEGINNING OF SACRIFICE IS A COST BUT THE END IS REWARDING.
 IT IS WORTH SACRIFICING FOR A POSITIVE CAUSE EXAMPLE NELSON MANDELA.

-EDWIN about 1 year ago from LONDON
+EDWIN over 1 year ago from LONDON

 We are discussing leadership and power in our class right now and I think President Mandela is the epitome of a value driven leader who used his power efficiently to reconcile a country torn apart by racial prejudice.